-Even though some names have changed throughout our 14 year existence, the drive to engineer hardware and software solutions is not only our job, but our passion.
+Even though some names have changed throughout our 18 years of existence, the drive to engineer hardware and software solutions is not only our job, but our passion.

 Principal Engineer and Managing Partner

 Greg graduated from the University of Pittsburgh in 1983 with a B.S. in Electrical Engineering.
 He worked for Westinghouse on radar systems and nuclear power instrumentation hardware and software design for 3 years.
 Following that, Greg worked for Union Switch and Signal for 9 years developing software for transportation safety systems, specifically cab signaling.
 He then worked for Respironics for 10 years where he developed embedded software for respiratory therapy systems and eventually became the Director of Engineering for Software Applications and Sleep Diagnostic systems.
 Greg became a partner in SiGenix in 2005.
 Greg holds 10 US Patents in medical device areas.

 Jerry graduated from Penn State with a B.S. in Electrical Engineering in 1981 and from Lehigh University with an M.S. in Electrical Engineering in 1988.
 Jerry began his career at Bell Telephone Laboratories focusing on telecommunication system circuit design.
 With the breakup of the Bell System, Jerry continued working for spin-offs Lucent Technologies and Agere Systems now involved with semiconductor device design as a device designer, device architect, and applications engineer.
 Jerry’s experience includes analog and digital circuit design with emphasis on data packet switching, data flow control, linear and switching power supplies.